HammyLA/library-management-react/README.md

 spring.datasource.password= {password}

+The configuration for this portion in particular can be found in the report paper under "How JDBC is connected to the database".
+GitHub does not allow me to insert my API keys to the online database for safety purposes, so if accessing from github, take the configuration information from the paper.

-3. Run schema.sql file located in the same folder
+3. Run create_schema.sql and initialize_schema.sql file located in the same folder of the application.properties file
+4. Input "mvn clean install" to set up dependencies for the backend.
-4. Start the springboot server with command "mvn spring-boot:run" in your IDE terminal, the default port for this server is localhost:8080
+5. Start the springboot server with command "mvn spring-boot:run" in your IDE terminal, the default port for this server is localhost:8080

 Frontend
 1. Ensure you are in the frontend directory in your IDE terminal
-2. Run the "npm i" command to install dependencies needed to run the application
+2. Input the "npm i" command in the terminal to install dependencies needed to run the application
-3. Start the application with "npm run dev" and use the provided link in a web browser
+3. Start the application with "npm run dev" and use the provided link in the terminal in a web browser

 # Acknowledgements